We select children who could most benefit from a relationship with a long-term professional mentor.

 We work with youth in school, at home and in the community.

-We take a whole-child approach because we understand that lived experiences, home environment, systems, community and culture shape how a child develops and learns.
-Friends co-design a future with youth and parents that leads to educational success, neighborhood connections, and stronger communities
+We take a holistic approach because we understand that lived experiences, home environment, systems, community and culture shape how a child develops and learns.
+When entire communities thrive, children do too.

 We evaluate, measure and improve.